The 14,000 year old harpoon point made by modern human hands

 more like this

-This expertly carved harpoon point was one of over 1,600 items found at Kents Cavern the most of which is now held in the cave archaeology collection of Torquay Museum.
+This expertly carved harpoon point was one of over 1,600 items found at Kent’s Cavern, most of which are now held in the cave archaeology collection of Torquay Museum.
 Other artefacts include fine bone needles, a mammoth ivory rod and over 500 stone tools.

 Travel back through 400 million years of time at Torquay Museum – a hands-on family-friendly visitor attraction, with lots to see and do for children and adults alike.
 A wide variety of exhibitions are hosted throughout the year by the Museum, from child-friendly summer blockbusters to fascinating exhibitions about South…